With echoes of Theranos, Truvian Sciences revives the dream of low-cost, accessible blood tests – TechCrunch

 “We don’t believe that single drop of blood from a finger stick can do everything,” says Hawkins (in opposition to Theranos).
 “Fundamentally as a company we have built the company with seasoned healthcare leaders.”

-As the company brings its testing technology to market, it’s also looking to compliment the diagnostics toolkit with a consumer-facing app that would provide a direct line of communication between the company and the patients receiving the results of its tests.
+As the company brings its testing technology to market, it’s also looking to complement the diagnostics toolkit with a consumer-facing app that would provide a direct line of communication between the company and the patients receiving the results of its tests.

 Truvian’s data will integrate with both Apple and Google’s health apps as well as reside on the company’s own consumer-facing app, according to Hawkins.